eslager/TGIS503_FA2021/Lab4-instructions.md

   width: 100vw;
 }
   ```
 Initialize the map in the JavaScript file, setting the map to display the whole world.
 We'll use Mapbox tiles for the basemap.
-Be sure to replace `{accessToken}` with your own personal Mapbox access token:
+Be sure to add your own personal Mapbox access token in the appropriate spot:
 ```javascript
 var map = L.map('map').fitWorld();